* Erdogan says central bank should cut interest rates

 turmoil, Erdogan told reporters:

 "As soon as the local election results were announced,

 markets started to react positively.
 The stock exchange climbed

 "In line with this, the central bank will probably convene

 an extraordinary Monetary Policy Committee meeting, and this

 time it should lower interest rates."

-emergency meeting in January, to stabilise the lira after it had
+meeting in January to stabilise the lira after it plunged to

-plunged to record lows.
-Many analysts said this move came too
+record lows.
+Many analysts said the move was overdue and had

 Analyst Tim Ash at Standard Bank said of Erdogan's remarks,